alexocode/talks/social/you-know-nothing/you-know-nothing.md

 ^
 Stats (29.
 December 2018)
 - nearly 10 mil users
-- 26 mil answers
+- 26 mil answers for nearly 17 mil questions

-- nearly 17 mil questions
+^
-- ~2.3 questions without a single answer
+Lots of volunteers who share their knowledge; or close your question as a duplicate

 <!--
 Users: https://data.stackexchange.com/stackoverflow/query/954537/number-of-users